Find the Right Healthy Cooking Method for Specific Foods

 Storage Guidelines

-Food storage guidelines are crucial for ensuring the safety and quality of ingredients used in various cooking methods.
+Adhering to food storage guidelines is crucial for ensuring the safety and quality of ingredients used in various cooking methods.
 Proper storage helps prevent the growth of harmful bacteria and preserves the nutritional value of food, which is essential for both health and flavor.

 - Roasting/Baking: Store in shallow containers to allow air circulation and faster cooling in the fridge.
 Do not stack hot, cooked foods.